 \section{Abstract}

-Normalizing flows are generative models that provide tractable density estimation by transforming a simple base distribution into a complex target distribution.
+Normalizing flows are generative models that provide tractable density estimation via an invertible transformation from a simple base distribution to a complex target distribution.
 However, this technique cannot directly model data supported on an unknown low-dimensional manifold, a common occurrence in real-world domains such as image data.
 Recent attempts to remedy this limitation have introduced geometric complications that defeat a central benefit of normalizing flows: exact density estimation.
 We recover this benefit with Conformal Embedding Flows, a framework for designing flows that learn manifolds with tractable densities.
 We argue that composing a standard flow with a trainable conformal embedding is the most natural way to model manifold-supported data.
-To this end, we present a series of conformal building blocks and apply them in experiments with real-world and synthetic data to demonstrate that flows can model manifold-supported distributions without sacrificing tractable likelihoods.
+To this end, we present a series of conformal building blocks and apply them in experiments with synthetic and real-world data to demonstrate that flows can model manifold-supported distributions without sacrificing tractable likelihoods.